 In 1998, the Lancet published a very small study in England that suggested a link between autism and the MMR vaccine.
 The British press publicized the story and vaccination rates plummeted.
 Can you guess what happened next?

 The rates of childhood illnesses that were formerly almost eradicated began to skyrocket.
 The British physician who performed the study, Dr. Andrew Wakefield, continues to stand behind his work and today runs a research clinic in Texas.
 He has many supportive followers.
 However, his research has never been supported or reproduced by other experts.

 In fact, the researchers who have tried to do so haven’t been able to find the same link.
 As a result, judges in US courts have denied lawsuits suggesting such, as have our major medical establishments.
 Wakefield’s study was found to have mistakes, and the way in which the research was conducted was found to be unethical.

-This past January, the Lancet did something research journals almost never do – it removed the study from its records as if it had never been published.
-In fact, this type of retraction is so rare it has only ever been done 15 times in this journal in 186 years of scholarly medical publishing.
+Twelve years after publication, the Lancet did something research journals almost never do – it removed the study from its records as if it had never been published.

 Rather, autism is a multi-factorial disorder with a range of symptoms.
 No doubt it’s a devastating problem, one which is coincidentally most frequently diagnosed during the same time frame in which the MMR vaccine is given.
 A lot of research is underway worldwide regarding autism, but no other research has ever found a link between any vaccine and autism.